Rhenish Republic: Occupation of the Ruhr

-The occupation of the Ruhr coincided with, and in the view of many commentators triggered, a tipping point for the German currency.
-Prices escalated: the usefulness of money collapsed and hyperinflation took hold; commerce virtually ceased.
+The ongoing economic crisis in Germany worsened considerably as a result of the occupation.
+The government paid for its support of idled workers and businesses primarily by printing paper money.
+The action contributed significantly to the hyperinflation that brought major hardships to Germans across the country.
 Writing in the journal Die Weltbühne (The World Stage), from the perspective of August 1929, the distinguished political commentator Kurt Tucholsky offered an assessment: "There was no appetite in the Rhineland for union with France, but little enthusiasm for continued union with Prussia.
 All that people wanted, and were entitled to, was an end to the hellish nightmare of hyperinflation and the creation of an autonomous republic with its own currency."